-But Ecclesiastes 3 is actually saying the exact opposite.
-The Teacher (the writer of Ecclesiastes), is telling us that God has established the time and duration of all things.
+But the problem is that the Teacher (Ecclesiastes’ narrator) is actually saying the exact opposite in Ecclesiastes 3.
+He is telling us that God, not us, has established the time and duration of all things.
 God has placed us into a circle of life and death.
 Planting and plucking.
 Killing and healing.
 War and peace.
 And we actually do NOT control any of it.
-This is why, as we said yesterday, that all is vanity.
-Does anything we do have meaning if God has already decided what will happen and for how long?
+Which is why, as we saw yesterday, all is vanity.
+Here’s the question the Teacher is asking in Ecclesiastes 3: Does anything we do have meaning if God has already decided what will happen and for how long?

 Ecclesiastes 3:11.
 He has made everything beautiful in its time.
 Also, he has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end.

-But our hearts won’t settle for a meaningless life.
-We refuse to accept nihilism.
+The Teacher knows that our hearts won’t settle for a meaningless life.
+We naturally refuse to accept nihilism.
 Why?
 Because God has put eternity in our hearts.
 Inside all of us we know there’s something everlasting out there.
 And we want it.
-This is why we’re so easily dissatisfied.
-Why we’re constantly searching for happiness and fulfillment.
+This is why we’re so easily dissatisfied, and bored, and addicted.
+It’s why we’re all constantly searching for happiness and fulfillment.
 Yes, we are mortals facing death, but we won’t just accept our deaths without a fight, or at least a whole lot of questions.
 We need to find out what God has done from the beginning to the end.
 We need to know his plan.

 Ecclesiastes 3:12.
 I perceived that there is nothing better for them than to be joyful and to do good as long as they live

 Listen, the problem with the Teacher’s advice isn’t that eating, drinking, being glad, and doing good are all wrong.
-In fact, they are all right.
-Even Jesus loved a good party and did good at those parties.
+In fact, they’re all right.
+Even Jesus loved a good party.

 But our Savior, Jesus, doesn’t just tell us to find comfort in our mortality through eating and merry making.
 He tells us that because of the purpose we’ve found in him, and the eternal life he has granted to us, we will eat, drink, be merry, enjoy life and do good FOREVER.
 So why not start now?
 Because the joy we experience and the good we do today does not just add temporal meaning to our lives, but rather it reflects the eternal life of God in us.